 Where to eat a crepe in Damgan?
 Le Café Pêcheur

-This address located in Pénerf belongs to Sonia and François.
-It offers cuisine made with seafood and local products, and it is also a creperie.
-Personally, I preferred to take the opportunity to have a small plate of seafood (my little treat when I am by the sea), and I really enjoyed it (small plate of seafood €18.90 and large €35 – only in season and depending on availability).
+This spot, located in Pénerf, is run by Sonia and François.
+They offer cuisine based on seafood and local products, and it is also a creperie.
+Personally, I preferred to take the opportunity to have a small platter of seafood (my little indulgence when I’m by the sea), and I thoroughly enjoyed it (small seafood platter €18.90 and large €35 – only in season and depending on availability).

 Le Café Pêcheur